apigee-labs/apigee-analytics-collector/README.md

 Up to this point, because apigee-analytics-collector was run with `-S` flag, so no data has been forwarded to Apigee, what you actually see in the output of the data that is about to be transmitted to Apigee when the collector runs without `-S` flag.
 Therefore, please ensure to remove `-S` flag to forward data.
 Also, note no sensitive data is transmitted throughout this process.

-##### Now, let's forward some data
+## Report Usage
-To forward data to Apigee run the collector without the `-S` or `--standard_output` flags.
+To report the usage to Apigee, run the collector without the `-S` or `--standard_output` flags.
 A successful data transmission will result in a payload like one below:

 ```bash
 $ apigee-analytics-collector export traffic --include_orgs abcde -p $ae_password --apigee_mgmt_api_uri https://api.enterprise.apigee.com/v1 --apigee_mgmt_api_email $ae_username \